-LOG IN/OUT FACTS AND RULES
+CHECK IN/OUT FACTS AND RULES

-- 1. Students are to log out /in when going to lunch or leaving campus, but not for scheduled breaks or restroom breaks. - 2.
-Logging in early does not add time to hours present. - 3.
-Logging out after the scheduled time of class does not add time to hours present. - 4.
-Taking less than a 30-minute lunch break does not add time to hours present.
-The computer will still take out 30 minutes for lunch. - 5.
-If a student accidentally logs out, he/she should log back in immediately.
-If done within a minute, there is no reduction in hours present. - 6.
-It is NOT acceptable to log in or out for other students.
-Log IDs are to be kept confidential as stated in the Acceptable Use Policies.
+- Students are to check out /in when going to lunch or leaving campus, but not for scheduled breaks or restroom breaks.
+However, students who leave for extended periods of time without permission will be checked out by their instructor. - 2.
+Checking in early does not add time to hours present. - 3.
+Checking out after the scheduled time of class does not add time to hours present. - 4.
+Students should check out/in for their lunch breaks.
+Taking less than a 30-minute lunch break does not add time to student hours present.
+Lunch break starts at the time a student logs out for lunch.
+Students are expected to return and log back in within 30 minutes of the logout time.
+Students will be marked absent for each minute past the 30 minutes allowed. - 5.
+If a student accidentally checks out, he/she should check back in immediately.
+If done within a minute, there is no reduction in student hours present. - 6.
+It is NOT acceptable to check in or out for other students.
+Check in/out student IDs are to be kept confidential as stated in the Acceptable Use Policies.
 Violation will result in dismissal from the program. - 7.
-A student must notify his/her faculty member if it is suspected that someone is tampering with another student's log ID.
-The faculty member can change the log ID at any time. - 8.
-Faculty can perform overrides to correct attendance errors.
-However, teachers are only authorized to perform ONE override per student per year due to a student's negligence (i.e. forgetting to log out to go home, etc.).
-Additional overrides must be approved by an administrator in writing. - 9.
-There is NO limit to the number of teacher overrides if NOT due to the student's negligence.
+A student must notify his/her instructor if it is suspected that someone is tampering with another student's check in/out ID - 8.
+Instructors are permitted to perform attendance overrides to correct attendance errors; however, these corrections must be made within two weeks of the original attendance date.
+Any changes needed beyond this two-week window must be submitted to the appropriate administrator for review and approval.
+Each instructor is allowed to complete one attendance override per student per academic year in cases of student oversight (e.g., forgetting to log out at the end of the day).
+Any additional overrides for the same student must be approved by an administrator. - 9.
+There is NO limit to the number of instructor overrides if NOT due to the student's negligence.
 Instructors must record a reason for the override. - 10.
-If a student's log ID does not work, he/she should see the faculty member.
-This indicates that he/she is using the wrong log ID or that he/she is no longer an active student. - 11.
-Log IDs are NOT case sensitive.
-A student can use either upper or lower-case letters. - 12.
-30 second rule On the INITIAL daily login, if a student logs in within 30 seconds of the previous student, he/she will inherit that student's log time.
-This is to not penalize students who may be waiting in line to log in. - 13.
-Lunch break starts at the time a student logs out for lunch.
-Students are expected to return and log back in within 30 minutes of the logout time.
-Students will be marked absent for each minute past the 30 minutes allowed.
+If a student's check in/out ID does not work, he/she should see the instructor.